aerospike/kubernetes-operator/docs/Scaling-namespace-storage.md

 kubectl apply -f aerospike-cluster.yaml
 ```

 This creates a new rack with `id: 2` and updated `storage` config.
-The old data will be migrated to new rack.
-The old rack will be removed gracefully.
+The old data is migrated to new rack.
+The old rack is removed gracefully.

 Check the pods.